 Looking for a way to make your organizational chart look creative and modern?
-Then it is a right place.
-Today I’m gonna give a few hints and resources for quickly designing such HR structure diagrams using the PowerPoint.
+Then it is the right place.
+Today I’m gonna give a few hints and resources for quickly designing such HR structure diagrams using PowerPoint.

-Here’s a step by step instruction on how to create such modern-looking flat style organizational chart.
+Here’s a step-by-step instruction on how to create such a modern-looking flat-style organizational chart.

 A quick guide on facelifting an organization chart:

 1. Draw a basic org chart structure e.g. using PowerPoint SmartArt diagram

 The MS Office SmartArt is a basic easy tool for creating various diagrams such as hierarchies, processes, or cycles.
 However, the default SmartArt looks not very attractive.
 Therefore with some additional tweaks, we will show you, how you can create neat organizational infographics.

 To create the SmartArt object, open the menu (Insert -> SmartArt), go through variants and choose one that suits you best.
 In the case of drawing a company structure, it’s a hierarchical tree diagram.

 2. Modify the org chart to give it a modern look

 Choose the most simple color style from SmartArt options, and avoid all gradient and 3D bevel options at all costs.
 They are making your graphics less readable and old looking.
 We suggest choosing a flat style, color or a grey one.
 Then remove the default outlines given by SmartArt tool, to create more modern flat-style graphics.
 You can use your brand colors to illustrate the main departments or positions, for example.
 Once you will create SmartArt hierarchy more-less fitting your desired structure, change SmartArt to a set of shapes (by applying the ungrouping function).
 This allows you to work more freely with your organizational chart.